State continuity of the Baltic states: Historical considerations

 The situation with the Baltic countries was not unique.
-In the aftermath of World War II, a debate sparked over which norms of international law were applicable to a number of other illegal annexations such as annexation of Austria and Czechoslovakia by the Nazi Germany in 1938.
-And, with dissolution of the Soviet Union, Georgia also expressed desire to be recognized as a successor to Democratic Republic of Georgia (1918–1921) but that was rejected mainly because its period of independence was deemed too short.
+In the aftermath of World War II, a debate sparked over which norms of international law were applicable to a number of other illegal annexations, such as annexation of Austria and Czechoslovakia by Nazi Germany in 1938.
+With dissolution of the Soviet Union, Georgia also expressed desire to be recognized as a successor to Democratic Republic of Georgia (1918–1921), but that was rejected mainly because its period of independence was deemed too short.

 Baltic states assert state continuity

 Estonia

 On 30 March 1990, the Estonian Supreme Council adopted the resolution on the state status of Estonia.
-The resolution announced that the independence of Estonia de jure had never been suspended, because of the illegal occupation since 1940.
+The resolution announced that the independence of Estonia de jure had never been suspended even after the 1940 occupation.
+It declared the 1940 annexation illegal and began a transition to the restoration of de facto independence.
 A further resolution of the restoration of the Republic of Estonia was adopted on 20 August 1991.
 The new Constitution was introduced on 29 July 1992.
-It was partly linked to the Constitution of 1938, serving further the claims to constitutional continuity.
+It was approved via a referendum in accordance with the Constitution of 1938, serving further the claims to constitutional continuity.

 Estonia's official position since 1990 has been that the election for the "People's Riigikogu" was illegal and unconstitutional, since it was held under an amended electoral law that was passed only by the lower house, the Chamber of Deputies.
 The upper house, the National Council, had been dissolved shortly after the occupation; the Estonian Constitution explicitly required bills to be passed by both chambers to become law.
 The National Council was never reconvened, and the 1940 election was only for the Chamber of Deputies.
 According to August Rei, one of independent Estonia's last envoys to Moscow, under the Estonian constitution, the Chamber of Deputies had "no legislative power" apart from the National Council.
-On these bases, Estonia maintains that all acts of the "People's Riigikogu" were void.
+On these bases, Estonia maintains that all acts of the "People's Riigikogu," including the resolution to join the Soviet Union, were void.